Bira/octopus-carnival/_drafts/stormtroopers.md

 iterations like that before they were all stomped flat in WW2.
 It's worth nothing that the members of such "inner circles" weren't necessarily more _competent_ than their pleb colleagues, just more loyal to the regime and more willing to commit atrocities in its name.
+If you live in the US in 2025, you might have noticed this pattern beginning to repeat itself with some different details.

 The "history" of stormtroopers differs a bit from that of the real world, of course.
 The bits of Star Wars history we're concerned about here are the three